All of us who watched what happened to Damar Hamlin are responsible | Opinion

 All of us who watch this brutal – but thrilling – sport are responsible for what befell Damar Hamlin

-NFL long accused of ignoring dangers of sport and controvery riven by race and class
+NFL long accused of ignoring dangers of sport and controversy driven by race and class

 You should watch it.
 It is really disturbing.
 And that is the point.